The Landlord Guide

 Inventory

-We protect the tenant deposit in our deposit protection scheme within 30 days of the tenancy start date.
-Our nominated scheme is the DPS (Deposit Protection Scheme) Insured.
-Follow this link for more information on the scheme: https://www.depositprotection.com/insured-guides/
+We protect the tenant deposit within 30 days of the tenancy start date using the DPS (Deposit Protection Scheme).

 Inspections and Maintenance